decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 ## Giving back

-Decentraland is a community project, the community of creators learns together and leverag each other's creations.
+Decentraland is a community project, the community of creators learns together and leverage each other's creations.
 Consider the following:

 - Join the [Decentraland Discord server](https://dcl.gg/discord) and help other developers in need of advice.
-- Share your scene's code as an open soruce repo on GitHub.
+- Share your scene's code as an open source repo on GitHub.
-- Build a minimal example to share a specific reusable mechanic, as an open soruce repo on GitHub.
+- Build a minimal example to share a specific reusable mechanic, as an open source repo on GitHub.
 - Make a PR to the Awesome Repository to include your scenes.
 - Write a library that encapsulates the complexity of common challenges, so others can overcome them easily.